 About 800 students from Puerto Rico have enrolled in Florida’s state colleges, according to the Florida Department of Education, and more than 7,200 have enrolled in the state’s K-12 public schools since Hurricane Maria.

 Josue Salgado was prepared to start classes at the University of Puerto Rico when the Category 4 storm moved through his family’s town of Carolina.

 He watched the storm destroy homes and buildings surrounding his family’s, including the high school he graduated from in May – Fountain Christian Bilingual School.

 “Schools and homes were devastated, electrical poles were down,” Salgado explained.
 “Luckily my mom’s house was OK, but we were without electricity and water.”

 Both Salgado and Flores’s families back in Puerto Rico were without electricity and water for more than 50 days.
-Much of the country is still without power and utilities.
+Much of the island is still without power and utilities.

-“It could be years before Puerto Rico is back to normal,” said Salgado, who has already been back to the country to visit his family.
+“It could be years before Puerto Rico is back to normal,” said Salgado, who has already been back to visit his family.